jhlee0667/MSET/README.md

 This package is implemented for 4D-STEM based electron tomography.

 For the detail, please see the paper: J. Lee, M. Lee, Y.K.
-Park, C. Ophus, and Y. Yang, Multislice Electron Tomography Using Four-dimensional Scanning Electron Microscopy, *Phyiscal Review Applied* (accepted), arXiv:2210.12636.
+Park, C. Ophus, and Y. Yang, Multislice Electron Tomography Using Four-dimensional Scanning Electron Microscopy, *Physical Review Applied* (accepted), arXiv:2210.12636.

-This reconstruction require much computaional resource.
+This reconstruction method requires much computaional resources.
 Please check the GPU memory and computation time if you want to increase volume size.

 ### Requirements